 This Chicken Stroganoff is rich and creamy and so comforting.
 It’s a 30-minute dish packed with seared pieces of chicken, tender sauteed mushrooms and a creamy sauce that’s full of flavor.
 This is a great one pan dish to make for weeknight dinner when you want something fast, easy and delicious.
-This Paleo Chicken Stroganoff is Grain Free, Gluten Free, Dairy Free, Whole30, Keto and Specific Carbohydrate Diet Legal.
+This Dairy Free Stroganoff is Grain Free, Gluten Free, Paleo, Whole30, Keto and Specific Carbohydrate Diet Legal.

-- It is incredibly easy to make and comes together in under 30 minutes making it a perfect dish for weeknight dinner that your whole family will enjoy.
+- This Chicken Stroganoff is incredibly easy to make and comes together in under 30-minutes making it a perfect dish for weeknight dinner that your whole family will enjoy.

 - The sauce is so rich and creamy you would have no idea that it’s Dairy Free!

 - The chicken is moist and tender with a golden crust which makes it a wonderful contrast to the soft mushrooms and rich sauce

 - Leftovers of this Dairy Free Stroganoff will last for up to 4 days in the fridge and reheat well

-Stroganoff is a Russian dish named after the influential Stroganoff family.
-Traditionally it is made with strips of beef that are seared with mushrooms and onions and then smothered in a rich and creamy sauce made with sour cream and dijon mustard.
+There are many variations of Stroganoff, however, the basic elements of tender meat, mushrooms, and a tangy creamy sauce remain consistent across all variations.
 This is a healthy spin on the traditional stroganoff which subs coconut cream for sour cream to obtain the same creamy sauce and seared chicken in place of the beef.

-You can keep it simple and stick with button or cremini mushrooms which I normally have in my fridge.
+I usually keep it simple and stick with button or cremini mushrooms which I normally have in my fridge.
 If you want to switch things up you could alternatively use more earthy mushrooms such as oyster mushrooms, shiitake mushrooms, enoki mushrooms or portobello mushrooms or experiment with a combination of any types that you prefer.